AnswerDotAI/pythonrunscript/README.md

 print("I depend on numpy")
 ```

 As you can see, the "script" metadata type requires a TOML-like syntax, and it lets you declare pip dependencies (like `numpy`) as well as a required version of python (like `3.11`).
-When a Python script has this "script" type metadata, a compliant tool _can_ use it to run the Python script as a single-file script, by reading the metadata, fetching the dependencies, and running the script in an isolated environment containing those dependencies.
+When a Python script has this "script" type metadata, a compliant tool can use it to run the Python script as a single-file script, by reading the metadata, fetching the dependencies, and running the script in an isolated environment containing those dependencies.

-`pythonrunscript` will do this.
+`pythonrunscript` does this.
 It recognizes the "script" metadata type.
 If the "script" metadata only declares pip dependencies, pythonrunscript just uses pip to install them.
 If it also declares a required python version, then pythonrunscript uses conda to manage the python version itself.

-Another tool (at the time of this writing, the only other tool?) which supports this "script" metadata type is [uv](https://docs.astral.sh/uv/guides/scripts/#declaring-script-dependencies).
-It is is excellent and I would recommend it.

 But in addition to the "script" type metadata, PEP-723 also specifies how tools can define _other_ metadata types. pythonrunscript also defines the following types: